bigin/ItemManager_2.0/README.md

 ## Usage:

-> Note: First of all, don't forget to create an instance of the ItemManager core (This should be called at least once in your code):
+> First of, create an instance of the ItemManager core (It should be called at least once in your code):

 ```php
 $imanager = imanager();